bogdando/heat-viz/README.md

 ```
 * Copy YAML templates under the heat-viz repo root
 * Run ``ruby heat-viz.rb`` for a given template/filter/decors of your choice
+* Alternatively, run it with merge mode ``-m undercloud`` or ``-m overcloud``.
+  This depicts the whole picture, as if all of the templates' resources belonged
+  to a single heat template.
+#TODO(bogdando) nested stacks to be included and processed for merge mode

 Filters
 -------